-Alphabet is a collection of businesses -- the largest of which, of course, is Google.
-It also includes businesses that are generally pretty far afield of our main internet products in areas such as self-driving cars, life sciences, internet access and TV services.
+Alphabet is a collection of businesses -- the largest of which is Google.
+It also includes earlier stage technologies that are further afield from our core Google business.
 We report all non-Google businesses collectively as Other Bets.
-Our Alphabet structure is about helping each of our businesses prosper through strong leaders and independence.
+Each of our businesses are designed to prosper through strong leaders and independence.